 -The staff will not always be available, as we need times of refreshment so that when we are accessible, we can more effectively be of service to you.

 Off-Campus Interaction (Vision: to live the biblical truths being learned in the world)

--Because we live in tents and our church body is exceptionally gracious, we have what is called a Hanai program, wherein Bible college students are “adopted” by church families in order to provide such luxuries as warm showers, internet, laundry facilities, a home cooked meal, and an interim family.
+-Because we live in cabins and our church body is exceptionally gracious, we have what is called a Hanai program, wherein Bible college students are “adopted” by church families in order to provide such luxuries as warm showers, internet, laundry facilities, a home cooked meal, and an interim family.
 These are privileges, not rights, and should be considered so.
 This means expressing many thanks for the generosity of the family that has adopted you, respecting what they have offered, seeking friendship with someone because of who they are and not in order to use them for the blessings they might bestow on you, etc.

 -Please be in prayer for the church, which will quickly take you in.
 Love the people in the church, serve the church body, and seek wisdom from members.

 -Respect the church.
 We are guests on their property and in their body.
 They will take you in like you were there for years, so repay them in respect.

 -Please be a bright light and strong witness to the secular community.
 When you are off the campus, be in missionary mode, expecting to run into non-believers and to be used by God.
 Easy ways to do this are to buy drinks when you use the internet at coffee shops, leave good tips when you eat at restaurants, be modest in dress and expression of relationships, clean up after yourselves, etc. Remember the Bible College has a reputation around the island, what you do and how you act affects our relationship with the island in the future.
 Leave a good impression for the Bible College so we may continue to shine the Light of Christ in the community years to come.

 -Please witness to people in the community, but be careful to tell them where we live.
 We don’t want our specific location to be too widely known.